aleph-zero-foundation/AlephBFT/README.md

 ### Future work

-- asynchronous liveness - current version is not secure in a rather theoretic scenario when an adversary controls all the delays in the network, including honest nodes messages.
-However, we take security very seriously, so we plan to make the consensus secure even in such a unusual scenario.
+- asynchronous liveness - the current version is not live under full asynchrony.
+  It is unclear whether this has any practical relevance, but we are making efforts to strengthen the guarantees in this direction as well.
+  Adding a safe source of randomness to the protocol allows to make it fully asynchronous.
 - get rid of the only major dependency - `parity-scale-codec`

 ### Using the crate

-- Import rush in your crate
+- Import AlephBFT in your crate
   ```
   [dependencies]:
-  rush = "1"
+  AlephBFT = "1"
   ```
-- Rush requires user to provide it with an implementation of the following traits:
+- AlephBFT requires user to provide it with an implementation of the following traits:
   - The [DataIO][dataio-link] trait is an abstraction for a component that provides data items, checks availability of data items and allows to input ordered data items. `DataIO` is parametrized with a `Data` generic type representing the type of items we would like to order.